std/time▲toc

 }

-import timer
+import std/time/timerstd/time/timer

 fun nfib(n : intstd/core/types/int: V) : intstd/core/types/int: V {